by Sarah O'Sullivan | CRO Situ Live

 Your real value is in your story.
 Retailers are always looking to stock fresh, authentic brands which have a compelling story to tell.

 To create a splash, you need to leverage your backstory and highlight what makes you unique.
 Are you a market first?
 Do you take a fresh approach to solving an age-old problem?

-The best way to convey this is through a personal story about the inspiration behind the product.
+Try conveying this is through a personal story which explains the inspiration behind the product.
 Was there a particular event which sparked the idea?

 As Geoffrey James says, “Before anybody is going to buy from you or your company, they've got to "buy" the idea that you're somebody worth working with.”
 So, you need to exude confidence and passion in yourself and your product.

 Thousands of new products are being invented every year, so how can you prove that yours is the one which belongs on the shelves?